davsk/procedural/README.md

 This Package depends on and requires the azul3d.org packages which should be installed first.
   * [https://code.google.com/p/azul3d/](https://code.google.com/p/azul3d/)

-note that this package is only compatable with Version of Azul3d so you will need to:
+Version v1.0.0 is compatible with azul3d.org/v1
+	go get azul3d.org/v1
+	go get gopkg.in/go-azul3d/procedural.v1
+To import this package, add the following line to your code:
+    import "gopkg.in/go-azul3d/procedural.v1"

+Version v0.1.0 is compatible with azul3d.org/v0
 	go get azul3d.org/v0
+	go get gopkg.in/go-azul3d/procedural.v0
+To import this package, add the following line to your code:

-		import "github.com/go-azul3d/procedural"
+    import "gopkg.in/go-azul3d/procedural.v1"